Introduction In the vast landscape of textile manufacturing, where quality reigns supreme, ensuring the integrity…

 A circular abrasive with a diameter of 140 (0,+5) mm or a square abrasive with a side length of (150±2) mm is mounted on each table.

-7. Sample Preparation for Martindale Test
+7. Sample Preparation for the Martindale Test

 7.1 Pre-treatment of Laboratory sample

-Laboratory samples may be pretreated by washing or dry cleaning prior to cutting the sample, using conditions that are consistent with the end use of the fabric or mutually agreed upon method.
+Laboratory samples may be pretreated by washing or dry cleaning before cutting the sample, using conditions that are consistent with the end use of the fabric or mutually agreed upon method.
 When pretreatment is performed, the sample being tested should be evaluated in comparison to the sample that has been pretreated.
 If no specific pretreatment agreement is reached between the parties involved, the test sample is tested as received.

 Note: The pretreatment procedures described in the appropriate sections of ISO 6330, ISO 3175, GB/T 8629, or GB/T 19981 may apply, these are some Martindale abrasion test standards.